Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the International Center of Future Science and College of Physics of Jilin University (P.R.China).
-PK and BM thank National Research Foundation of Ukraine (grant 2023.03/0098) for support of their part of contribution.
+This work was supported by the International Center of Future Science and the College of Physics of Jilin University (P.R.
+China).
+PK and BM acknowledge support from the National Research Foundation of Ukraine (grant 2023.03/0098).
+The authors declare use an AI-based language model for assistance with language editing and clarity of presentation.